-Cobionix, a start-up company founded at the University of Waterloo in Canada’s Ontario, have performed the first autonomous robotic intramuscular injection - an injection without a needle performed by a robot - in a bid to improve patient care.
+Cobionix, a start-up company founded at the University of Waterloo in Canada’s Ontario, has performed the first autonomous robotic intramuscular injection.
+In other words, a robot performs a needle-free injection.
+This pioneering injection could greatly improve patient care.

-This technology will not only help to reduce the impact of healthcare staff shortages, but can assist in protecting staff from exposure when it comes to administering vaccinations.
-This is an issue that has become particularly apparent during the coronavirus pandemic when the virus is so contagious and dedicated healthcare staff have been working right on the frontline.
+Such technology reduces the impact of healthcare staff shortages.
+Also, it can assist in protecting staff from exposure when it comes to administering vaccinations.
+The coronavirus pandemic made this especially relevant.
+This is due to the fact that the virus is so contagious and dedicated healthcare staff have been working right on the frontline.

 How does an autonomous robotic intramuscular injection work?

-The injection is performed by the company’s Cobi robot which makes a model of the body and determines the best site for the injection.
-This is achieved using impressive AI based software.
-A high pressure jet of fluid is then injected into the body through a tiny opening in the skin, meaning that no needles are required!
+The company’s Cobi robot performs the injection.
+It makes a model of the body and determines the best site for the injection using impressive AI based software.
+Then, a high pressure jet of fluid is injected into the body through a tiny opening in the skin.
+Thanks to the robot, no needles are required!

 Why is this important?